Kortanul/forgerock-cloudfoundry-service-broker/README.md

 7. Click the created user, and then select the _Group_ tab.
 8. In the _Available_ list box, select the group you created earlier, click **Add**, and then click **Save**.
 9. Click **Back to Subjects**.
-10. On the _Subjects_ tab, select the group you created earlier, and then select **Read and write access to all configured Agents**.
+10. On the _Privileges_ tab, select the group you created earlier, and then select **Read and write access to all configured Agents**.
 11. Save your changes.

 Deploying the Cloud Foundry Broker